BluesClue27/SC4053-Blockchain-Technology/README.md

 - Split between A and B only: **0.5 ETH each**
 - Arbitrator C gets: **0 ETH** (voted wrong)

-**Frontend Display:**
-- Arbitrators A & B see: "✅ Arbitrator Fee Available: 0.5 ETH" + Claim button
-- Arbitrator C sees: "❌ Not Eligible - You voted for 'No' but winning outcome was 'Yes'"

 ### Example 2: Draw (4 Arbitrators, 2-2 Tie)
 - **Market**: "Will candidate win election?"
 - **Total Pool**: 200 ETH